The blast furnace- extracting iron on a giant scale

 The limestone (calcium carbonate) which was one of the ingredients in the charge added to the top of the blast furnace takes care of these impurities.

-The calcium carbonate will decompose due to the heat in the furnace to form the basic substance calcium oxide:
+The calcium carbonate will decompose in the blast furnace due to the heat in the furnace to form the basic substance calcium oxide:

 The waste product calcium silicate or slag which is produced is used in the road building and construction industries.
 The waste slag is a fairly dense material and sinks